 Breaking Down the Benefits of a Master’s With a Legal Focus

-A Master of Jurisprudence in Labor Employment Law.
+A Master of Jurisprudence in Labor and Employment Law.
 It sounds fancy—but what does it really mean?

 For anyone pursuing a graduate education, it’s important to understand the departmental distinctions of the type of degree they’re considering.
 For example, if the degree is offered through a law school, why is that?
 Are similar programs also offered through law schools?
 What benefit does this perspective provide to you and your career?

-Here, we’ll break down exactly what a master of jurisprudence or a “juris master” means.
+Here, we’ll break down exactly what a Master of Jurisprudence (MJ), also called a “Juris Master,” means.
 Then, we’ll take it one step further and explain why an MJ’s unique distinctions could be beneficial to you.